BatFramework/batFramework/README.md

 ## Features and Functionalities

-- Scene management for organizing game components
-- Cutscene support to facilitate storytelling sequences
-- Audio management for music and sound effects with volume control
-- Entity, sprite, and animated sprite support
-- Utility modules such as time management and easingAnimation

-Users can leverage these functionalities to build games efficiently using batFramework.

-For more detailed usage and examples, please refer to the [documentation](https://batframework.github.io/batDocumentation/).
+For more detailed information, please refer to the [documentation](https://batframework.github.io/batDocumentation/).

 # License